a-hansen/aon/README.md

 <signed-int32> ::= "j" int32
 <signed-int64> ::= "J" int64
 ```
-* The signed-int5 can be identified with the bitmask 0xC0.
+* Signed-int5 can be identified with the bitmask 0xC0.
 The value
-is the 5 signed low order bits.
-The value range for a tiny int
+is stored in the 5 lowest order bits.
+To encode, use
-is -16 to 15.
+((0xC0 | value) & 0xFF).
+To decode into a signed 32 bit integer, use
+(value | 0xFFFFFFE0).

 #### String
-Strings require a type byte, a length, and a UTF8 encoded
+Strings require a type byte, a length, and a UTF8 encoded string.
+If
-string.
-If the string is small enough, a single byte can be
+the length is 31 bytes or less, a single byte can be used for both the
-used for both the type and the length.
-Larger strings
-require additional bytes for the length.
+type and the length.
+Larger strings require additional bytes for the
+length.
 ```
 <String> ::= <str5> | <str8> | <str16> | <str32>
 <str5>  ::= 0xE0 UTF8